ericdebeij/akamai-review/README.md

   akamai-review [command]

 Available Commands:
-  cpscertificates List certificates as defined in cps help            Help about any command pmhosts         List of all hostnames in your account per property pmorigins       An overview of the origins usagemonth      An overview of the usage for a month per cpcode and a comparison with the previous month
+  cps-certificates  List certificates as defined in cps help              Help about any command hosts-certificate List of all hostnames in your account per property with dns and certificate information pm-hosts          List of all hostnames in your account per property with dns and certificate information pm-origins        An overview of the origins usage-cpcode      An overview of the usage for a month per cpcode and a comparison with the previous month

 Flags:
       --accountkey string   akamai account switch key
-      --cache string        cache folder (default ".akamai-cache")
+      --cache string        cache folder (default "~/.akamai-cache")
       --config string       config file with all default parameters (default ".akamai-review.yaml") --edgerc string       akamai location of the credentials file (default "~/.edgerc") -h, --help                help for akamai-review